rolandsalvador/wazuh/README.md

 <br />
 <img src="https://i.imgur.com/CcWp3pN.png"/>

 After setting everything up, I followed all the example scenarios included in the Wazuh <a href="https://documentation.wazuh.com/4.5/proof-of-concept-guide/index.html">proof of concept documentation</a>.
 This provided me with great hands-on learning about configuring a SIEM server, setting up rules, and monitoring endpoints.
 Additionally, I was able to set up integration with third-party tools such as AWS, VirusTotal, Suricata, and Yara.

-The full list of scenarios I practiced with is provided below.
+I documented my progress with screenshots from the dashboard, showing the relevant events in each scenario.
+I enjoyed configuring everything and seeing how it all comes together.
+My next steps in this project are to harden each machine according to CIS benchmark standards and regulatory compliance standards such as NIST 800-53 and PCI DSS.
+Thank you for taking a look!

+<h2>Skills Used</h2>

+- SIEM
+- XDR
+- Linux
+- Windows
+- Virtualization

+<h2>Environments Used</h2>

+- Ubuntu 22.04
+- Windows 10 Pro
+- Windows 11

+<h2>Contents</h2>

 [1.
 Blocking a known malicious actor](#1-blocking-a-known-malicious-actor)<br />
 [2.
 File integrity monitoring](#2-file-integrity-monitoring)<br />